A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Acknowledgements

 \section{Acknowledgements}

 We thank Andrew Newman for instructions about modeling the observational effects in the BCG line-of-sight velocity dispersion profiles.
 We thank Haibo Yu and Daneng Yang for useful discussions.
 This work was supported in part by the NASA Astrophysics Theory Program, under grant 80NSSC18K1014.
+MSF is funded by the \emph{Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)} under Germany’s Excellence Strategy -- EXC-2094 ``Origins'' -- 390783311.